 Indoor Table Tennis Tables

 Welcome to our indoor table tennis section.
 Here you will find sub-sections containing all the major table tennis brands such as Cornilleau, Kettler and Knight.
 We understand that choosing an indoor table can be really difficult as they all look very similar.
-That’s why when you click into a product we have written ‘Pro Reviews’ explaining the pros and cons of that particular model and in lots of cases we have even explained the benefits of the next model up to enable you to decide which table tennis table will best suit your needs.
+That’s why we’ve written ‘Pro Reviews’ on almost all the products, explaining the pros and cons of that particular model and in lots of cases we’ve even explained the benefits of the next model up to help you decide which table tennis table will best suit your needs.

-Advances in table construction has meant that indoor tables can fold away and be stored in a small area (from 143cm high x 153cm wide x 8cm deep to 158cm high x 183cm wide x 75cm deep) without compromising the safety or stability.
-The majority of indoor table tennis tables can also be wheeled out and are ready to use with very little time and effort.
+Advances in table construction has meant that indoor tables can fold away and be stored in a small area (from as little as 143cm high x 153cm wide x 8cm deep to 158cm high x 183cm wide x 75cm deep for tables with rollaway systems) without compromising the safety or stability.
+The majority of indoor table tennis tables can also be wheeled out and are ready to use within very little time or effort.
 We have a huge range to suit all needs, from occasional use, to regular practice for competitive players, and even tables that are built like battleships to withstand heavy-handed use in schools and youth clubs.

-If you are having trouble choosing which table is right for you, and would like some advice, please call us on 01371 875000 or e-mail [email protected] and we will be more than happy to help.
+If you’re still having trouble choosing which table is right for you and would like some advice, please call us on 01371 875000 or e-mail [email protected] and we will be more than happy to help.
+Our friendly, expert sales team have years of experience and will always recommend the best table for your needs rather than the most expensive.

 More about Indoor Table Tennis Tables -